-For example, it’s a best practice for digital marketing teams to collect data about customers’ perceptions of the brand, their purchase behavior, media consumption, top interests, or how they interact with the website.
+For example, it’s a best practice for digital marketing teams to collect data about customers’ perceptions of the brand, purchase behavior, media consumption, top interests, or how they interact with the website.

 Another way to think about this is that data provides the foundation for understanding, and insights are what allow us to see the bigger picture.

 It’s semantics, and it depends on who you ask.
 In my experience, data analytics is a term used by data science, business intelligence, and engineering teams.
-It’s turning raw data into useful information, similar to finding actionable insights.
+It’s turning raw data into useful information, similar to finding actionable data insights.
 The steps are identical too.
 It involves:

 - Collect unstructured and structured data from different sources

 - Clean and prep the data for analysis

 - Interpret the results and communicate them back to the business

 In marketing, we do the same thing.
 We call it turning data into actionable insights.
 It sounds better.